rahulraj94391/ZohoSampleApp/README.md

-# ZohoSampleApp
+### ZohoSampleApp
-Sample app is included as Shopie.apk
+The sample app is included as Shopie.apk

 User ID and Password\
 Id- "rahul", Password = "12345678"\